www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. Define break points of this project.
 1. Fork Wars
 ### Todos
-1. Use MPL 2.0 where possible in order to make this project usable by (A/L) GPL 2 and 3 projects.
 1. Unify configuration system.
    "config.console.time.between.lines.in.text" and the echo variables use different style of configuration management.
 1. Do not exit repo.synchhronize etc. with error if remote repository is not available.
 Just bring a warning.